BAMB00SEVEN/Know_one1/Library_information/Theory.md

-# Day 2 Theory: Libraries, Synthesis, and Resets
+# Theory: Libraries, Synthesis, and Resets

 This guide covers the core concepts for turning RTL into a gate-level circuit: the cell datasheets (`.lib` files), the high-level build strategies (synthesis), and the design of state-holding elements (flip-flops).